Do the Digit Insurance

 Other Education scholarships, retrenchment compensation, and monetary benefits for retirement cum death.

-As per the rules for the new tax regime, taxpayers opting for this income tax regime will have to forego up to 70 exemptions and deductions from the new tax regime in order to avail of the benefits of the lowered new tax slab rates.
+As per the new tax regime rules, taxpayers opting for this income tax regime will have to forego up to 70 exemptions and deductions from the new tax regime in order to avail of the benefits of the lowered new tax slab rates.

-Some of the common new tax deductions that taxpayers cannot claim are:
+Some of the common tax deduction in new tax regime that taxpayers cannot claim are:

 Category Tax Deductions and Exemptions NOT ALLOWED